borisdiakur/marked/README.md

 ### 1. Can _marked_ access resources which reside in a private repository?

-When working with repositories which require authentication you'll might need to use the associated API in order to access those files.
+When working with repositories which require authentication you'll need to use the associated API in order to access those files.
 For example you'll __not__ be able to access a file on a private [__GitLab__](https://about.gitlab.com/) instance using the following URL: